Do I Need an Accountant to File My Taxes?

 This is a difficult question to answer because it really depends on your situation.
 Many people find that they save money by going to an accountant each year because their tax refund increases significantly.
 You need to consider how complicated your situation is.
 If you are self-employed, then you may consider using an accountant.
 Additionally, if you have had a big change in the amount you make if you purchased a home for the first time or you have questions on how to handle your investment income you may consider going to an accountant.

 You may also want to use an accountant if you need to amend your tax return.

 Times When You Need to Use an Accountant

-- Buying a New Home--When you buy a new home, your tax picture should change dramatically.
+- Buying a New Home: When you buy a new home, your tax picture should change dramatically.
 An accountant can make sure you are taking advantage of every benefit available to you and help you determine how to adjust your withholdings.
-You may only need to use an accountant the first year you buy a new home.
+You may only need to use an accountant in the first year you buy a new home.